The Clear Edge

 Even with delivery, asset, and time leverage in place, founders hit predictable obstacles.

-You’re maxed at 55-60 hours weekly.
-Building templates, recording videos, and creating frameworks require time.
-You can’t add hours to build leverage while maintaining current delivery.
+You’re maxed at 55–60 hours weekly.
+Building templates, recording videos, and creating frameworks all require time, and you can’t add hours to build leverage while maintaining current delivery.

-The trap: “I’ll build systems when things slow down.”
-Things never slow down.
-Systems never get built.
+The trap is thinking, “I’ll build systems when things slow down.”
+Things never slow down, so systems never get built.

 Don’t carve out 20 hours to build systems.
 Build them incrementally: